What is Advisement?

 By following this advice, you will have a more productive appointment with your advisor.

 Note: It is in your best interest to register during these 2 weeks in order to have the best course selection.
-However, you can still register after the Advisement/Registration weeks in the Student Development Office or in the Registrar's Office.
+However, you can still register after the Advisement/Registration weeks in the Centers for Student Engagement and Academic Advisement or in the Registrar's Office.